The word “power” often evokes strong reactions from women.

 Because we are human, by nature we tend to focus on the negatives and quickly forget about the positives in our past.
 In order to override this setting in our brain, it takes consistent effort to train your mind remind yourself of your successes more often than you do your failures.

 A useful method to consider is making a “Brag Sheet.”
 This isn’t referring to a resume.
 It’s simply a compilation of all the accomplishments you’ve made that have left you feeling proud, big or small.
 Nobody has to lay eyes on this except for you, so feel free to include whatever you desire.

 Keep your brag sheet in a place where you’ll see it every day, like on your computer desktop, the notes app on your phone, or the nightstand by your bed.
 That way, you can easily add to it regularly.

 Bam, instant internal power boost.

 Challenge yourself to face your fears regularly.

-A while back, I wrote an article called Do One Thing Every Day That Scares You, which was inspired by the book, My Year With Eleanor.
-In the memoir, the author, Noelle Hancock, released her social anxiety and regained her confidence and passion for life by facing one of her fears every single day for an entire year.
+Inspired by the book, My Year With Eleanor, I wrote an article called Do One Thing Every Day That Scares You.
+In it, the author Noelle Hancock tells of how she fought off social anxiety and regained confidence and passion for life by facing one of her fears every day for a whole year.

-Now I want to hear from you: Which of these power-boosting strategies are you willing to try?
-Share it with me below in the comments!
+Now it’s your turn–which of these power-boosting strategies do you want to try?
+Let me know below in the comments!